hlorand/simple-jekyll-blog/README.md

 Fork this repository, read and fill `_config.yml`

-Place your blog posts in the `_posts/` folder.
+Place your blog posts in the `_posts/` folder as `.md` markdown files.
 Recommended front matter for the posts:

 ```
 ---